h2oai/h2o4gpu/README.md

 sudo nvidia-persistenced --user foo --persistence-mode # where "foo" is your username

-To compile:
+To compile base library:
 ------

+BASE=`pwd`

-cd src && make -j all && cd ../examples/cpp && make -j all
+cd $BASE/src && make -j all

-To run gpu version:
+To run gpu C++ version:
 ------

-make run
+cd $BASE/examples/cpp && make -j all ; make run

 To run 16-gpu version on ipums.txt data: